-Last year more than 1,800 children came to the Synagogue in a total of 67 school or educational visits.
+In the last pre-pandemic year nearly 1400 children came to the synagogue with their teachers in a total of 54 school or educational visits.

 Sadly during the Covid-19 lockdown restrictions we were unable to welcome students and teachers into our synagogue.
 However, since the beginning of the first lockdown over 1700 children have been able to participate in our video-based digital virtual school visit.